j-c-m/theme-stache/README.md

 # theme-stache

-We build themes to any target using mustache templates.
+Building themes to any target using mustache templates.

 ## theme sources